 User Tip: Linear is generally appropriate for sandy soils; ratio for more mesic soils.

+Probability of Establishment Adjustment

+This optional parameter adjusts the probability of establishment based on the successional time step.
+The default value is one; this value is appropriate when the time step is 5 years.

+User Tip: This can be used when changing from one successional time step to another, e.g. changing from a 5-year time step to a 1-year time step.
+In this example, if you want 1-year time step values to be equivalent to 5-year time step values, a value of 0.2 (1/5) would be appropriate when using a 1-year time step.

 ANPPMapNames

 This optional file parameter is the template for the names of the ANPP output maps.
 The parameter value must include the variable “timestep” to ensure that the maps have unique names (see Section 3.1.8.1 Variables in the LANDIS-II Model User Guide).
 The user must indicate if the output should be placed in a sub-directory and must indicate the file extension.
 The output map units are g C m-2.